nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Clearing all entries: `clear`

 Clears all entries from Tuthub.
-This could be particularly useful if you would like to clear all the sample data when using Tuthub for the first time.
+You may find this particularly useful if you would like to clear all the sample data when using Tuthub for the first time.

 Format: `clear`